San Diego California

 People who park their cars in the parking lot in front of the graveyard often have had trouble starting their cars.

-A variety of apparitions have been seen hanging around within and on the outside of the brick walls which surround the small remaining graveyard.
+A variety of apparitions have been seen both within and outside the brick walls which surround the small remaining graveyard.

-Some entities fool the living into thinking they are part of the costumed employee staff who dress up in period costume.
-While other apparitions appear with only the top of their form showing.
+Some entities fool the living into thinking they are part of the cemetery staff who dress up in period costume, while other apparitions appear with only the top of their form showing.

 They disappear quickly when approached.